GitauHarrison/intro-to-dash-framework/README.md

 (venv)$  python3 app.py # replace app.py with the other files to test them out too
 ```

-5. Access application in your web browser by clicking on the URL in your terminal or pasting that link in a tab in your browser.
+5. Access the application in your web browser by clicking on the URL in your terminal or pasting that link in a tab in your browser.
 You should be able to see the web application.